 “…Food is powerful because it is something that we put into our bodies and we need to trust it in order to do that.”

-Eating food is already very intimate: we trust the food we put into our bodies to nourish us and keep us healthy.
+Eating food already is very intimate: we trust the food we put into our bodies to nourish us and keep us healthy.
 Further, we trust those who eat the same foods as us as another component of trust-building.

-Not only does eating the same foods as our partner build trust and maintain a close bond with them, it is theorized that sharing foods has a large impact on cooperation, conflict resolution and connecting people.
+Not only does eating the same foods as our partner build trust and maintain a close bond with them, it is theorized that sharing foods has a significant impact on cooperation, conflict resolution and connecting people.
 From a business standpoint, food can be used strategically to help coworkers work together and build trust.

 On your next date, pay close attention to what both you and your date order.
 Do you cringe at your companion’s tastes, or do you find yourselves wanting the same foods?
 This small detail could speak wonders about the future of this relationship.